TeamDevDev/professional-development-week-nine-through-sixteen-starter/writing/review.md

 expected that you provide a reference to more than three articles.
-With that said, by the end of the academic semester it is expected that every student in the course will make a contribution to at least three articles about professional developer.
+With that said, by the end of the academic semester it is expected that every student in the course will make a contribution to at least three articles about professional development.
 If you contributed to more than three articles, please make sure that you reference them in the following list.

 - I Contributed to an Article at this URL: